animeshtrivedi/storage-systems-wiki-reading-list/README.md

   * CXL and the Return of Scale-Up Database Engines.
 Proc.
 VLDB Endow.
 17, 10 (June 2024), 2568–2575. https://doi.org/10.14778/3675034.3675047
   * Anchor: A Library for Building Secure Persistent Memory Systems.
 Proc.
 ACM Manag.
 Data 1, 4, Article 231 (December 2023), 31 pages. https://doi.org/10.1145/3626718.
   * Scalable Distributed Inverted List Indexes in Disaggregated Memory.
 Proc.
 ACM Manag.
 Data 2, 3, Article 171 (June 2024), 27 pages. https://doi.org/10.1145/3654974
   * Persistent Memory Research in the Post-Optane Era.
 In Proceedings of the 1st Workshop on Disruptive Memory Systems (DIMES '23).
 Association for Computing Machinery, New York, NY, USA, 23–30. https://doi.org/10.1145/3609308.3625268
+  * A Comprehensive Empirical Study of File Systems on Optane Persistent Memory, https://ieeexplore.ieee.org/abstract/document/9605448
   * TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory.
 In Proceedings of the 28th ACM International Conference on Architectural Support for Programming Languages and Operating Systems, Volume 3 (ASPLOS 2023).
 Association for Computing Machinery, New York, NY, USA, 742–755. https://doi.org/10.1145/3582016.3582063
   * Pond: CXL-Based Memory Pooling Systems for Cloud Platforms.
 In Proceedings of the 28th ACM International Conference on Architectural Support for Programming Languages and Operating Systems, Volume 2 (ASPLOS 2023).
 Association for Computing Machinery, New York, NY, USA, 574–587. https://doi.org/10.1145/3575693.3578835
   * Cache in Hand: Expander-Driven CXL Prefetcher for Next Generation CXL-SSD.
 In Proceedings of the 15th ACM Workshop on Hot Topics in Storage and File Systems (HotStorage '23).
 Association for Computing Machinery, New York, NY, USA, 24–30. https://doi.org/10.1145/3599691.3603406